mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

 // image and visualization style.
 The returned object includes a tile URL
 // template that QGIS can use for XYZ tiles. var tanakaHillshadeMap = tanakaHillshade.getMapId(hillVis);
-print('Tanaka Hillshade XYZ tile URL for QGIS:', tanakaHillshadeMap.tile_fetcher.url_format);
+print('Tanaka Hillshade XYZ tile URL for QGIS:', tanakaHillshadeMap.url_format);

 // This version prints the full map information object.
-// It includes the tile fetcher and other details, which can be useful for debugging. var tanakaElevationMap = tanakaElevation.getMapId(elevVis);
+// It includes the tile URL and other details, which can be useful for debugging. var tanakaElevationMap = tanakaElevation.getMapId(elevVis);
 print('Tanaka Elevation full map information:', tanakaElevationMap);

 // This prints a tile URL for the slope visualization.
 // Use this if you prefer to view slope in QGIS instead of hillshade. var slopeMap = slope.getMapId(slopeVis);
-print('Slope XYZ tile URL for QGIS:', slopeMap.tile_fetcher.url_format);
+print('Slope XYZ tile URL for QGIS:', slopeMap.url_format);
 ```

 ## Part 4: Adapt the Pattern to Your Chosen Dataset